Questions about the application process

 How many are on the waiting list/how long is the waiting list?

 EMAS operates a Waiting Pool system.
 Children are prioritised the earlier they complete the application process, as well as if they have siblings at the school or are transferring from another Montessori school.
-Parents of children in the Waiting Pool are invited to attend a workshop evening prior to enrolment.

 Is my child required to attend an interview or undergo any assessment?